 Japanese course offerings are of two types: language and literature conducted in the foreign language as well as courses in literature conducted in English.
 The courses taught in a foreign language are designed to develop students’ command of modern languages for use orally and in writing, both in everyday experience and in the realm of literature and ideas.

 Currently, the Japanese Program offers the following courses.
 Please be aware that all the courses are not always offered.
 Please consult the CUNYFirst: JPN and CMP (or AAS) category.
 Please consult the official “Schedule of Classes” from the Baruch Website.

 *-mark indicates that the course is a capstone course.

 *JPN4000 Advanced Japanese Oral and Written Communication (3 credits)

 *JPN4003 Japanese Contemporary Japanese Literature, Film, and Culture (3 credits)

 *JPN4005 Advanced Japanese: Learning through Content and Multimedia (3 credits)

 *JPN4501 Japanese for Global Market (3 credits)

-*CMP/AAS 4950 Literature, Culture, and Language in Contemporary Japan (3 credits)
+*CMP/AAS 4950 Language, Literature, and Culture of Japan (3 credits)